 And Now for Some Real Life Examples

 But enough about statistics and other vague things!
-Real life examples are the most convincing ones and we’ve dug up one great story to illustrate why playing multiple lottery games isn’t that smart.
+Real-life examples are the most convincing ones, and we’ve dug up one great story to illustrate why playing multiple lottery games isn’t that smart.

 Richard Lustig is a multiple lottery winner.
 He’s the world’s only individual to be the grand prize winner seven times.
 Lustig has been so successful with his strategy that he even published a best-selling book to help other enthusiasts.

 So, what does Lustig have to say?
 His most important piece of advice is don’t play multiple lottery games.
 According to Lustig, you should always buy multiple tickets in a row from the same game.
 Not random tickets – tickets in a row!
 This way, you’ll get to eliminate many more losing tickets with just one purchase.
-Having several repeat losing tickets means that you’re getting closer to the big sum.
+Having several repeats of losing tickets means that you’re getting closer to the big sum.
 So in a sense, having bad news is actually good news!
 You’re getting so close to the ultimate goal that you can actually feel the money in your pockets.

 Since he began playing the lottery, Lustig has collected prized exceeding 600 dollars a total of 23 times.
 This guy must be doing something right.
 If you want to make it happen, try his approach.
 Or simply rely on luck!
 You never know where the winning ticket could be hiding.